tanmay-bhat/tanmay-bhat.github.io/content/posts/argocd-plugin-generator-multitenant-deployment.md

 ![ArgoCD Applications](/argocd-applications-ui.png)

-### De-provisioning
+### Deprovisioning

-As the application is created using ArgoCD, as soon as the plugin stops sending details for a deployed tenant, ArgoCD assumes that its not needed anymore and de-provisions it.
+As the application is created using ArgoCD, as soon as the plugin stops sending details for a deployed tenant, ArgoCD assumes that its not needed anymore and deprovisions it.

 It happens not on request failure, but change in output parameters from plugin.

-### Selective deployments using output fIltering
+### Selective deployments using output filtering

 If we have a requirement to deploy only tenants in `status: active`  and not in `trial` state, we can use the below to filter :